 - Motorized vehicles are permitted only on public roads.
 Further access is by foot, or horse/mule with prior Conservancy approval.

-- Discharging a firearm is not allowed with 400 yards of a public road on the prairie or within 50 yards of a public road in the canyons.
+- Discharging a firearm is not allowed within 100 yards of a public road on the prairie or within 50 yards of a public road in the canyons.
 For safety reasons, we require hunters to move away from public roads before firing.

 - Hunters are required to register at a check station prior to hunting the property.
-The check-station location for 2017 is yet to be determined.
 If you are successful in The Nature Conservancy's lottery, the location information will be sent to you.

 - We strongly encourage the use of copper or other non-lead bullets.
 The Nature Conservancy is concerned about fragments of lead ammunition poisoning wildlife, such as hawks and eagles that scavenge gut-piles.
 For more information visit www.huntingwithnonlead.org.